Instrument (film): Background

 Cohen's relationship with band member Ian MacKaye extends back to the 1970s when the two met in high school in Washington, D.C.
 When asked what the goal was in making Instrument, Cohen responded:

 One such misconception is shared in a scene where drummer Brendan Canty tells his bandmates how his sister's boyfriend believes that Fugazi lives in a house together without heat and subsisting on a steady diet of nothing but rice.
 Cohen has also said that "[o]ne of the reasons why I work with Fugazi and they work with me is that we enjoy traveling through this madness.
 It's what they write songs about and it's what I try to document in my films."

 Production

 Editing of the film was done by both Cohen and the members of the band over the course of five years.

 Soundtrack

 The Instrument Soundtrack by Fugazi was released in conjunction with the film.
-It consisted primarily of instrumental and unreleased songs (including many demo cuts from End Hits, their next album after the soundtrack).
+It consisted primarily of instrumental and unreleased songs (including many demo cuts from End Hits, their previous album).